 In addition, as mentioned earlier, MLE methods by definition must assume that the noises are Gaussian (or belong to some other predetermined parametric family) and autocorrelation based methods also strongly use the Gaussianity assumption.
 Our approach, on the other hand, requires only sub Gaussian noises with independent coordinates.
-It is an interesting question whether our approach may be extended further, by removing the independent coordinates assumption.
-The operator analysis part of this paper does not depend on the distribution of the noises.
-Therefore, to achieve such an extension, one would only need to correspondingly extend our main probabilistic tool, the Hanson-Wright inequality \citep[see also Section \ref{sec:overview} and Appendix \ref{sec:main_thm_proof}]{hansonwright,rudelson2013hanson}.
-It is worth noting that such an extension was recently obtained in \cite{hsu2012tail}, but only for upper \emph{deviations}, rather than for concentration around the mean.
-In this form, it is not sufficient for the purposes of this work.
+We note that there are straightforward extensions of our methods to certain cases with dependencies.
+Indeed, the operator analysis part of this paper does not depend on the distribution of the noises.
+Therefore, to achieve such an extension, one would only need to correspondingly extend the main probabilistic tool, the Hanson-Wright inequality \citep[see also Section \ref{sec:overview} and Supplementary Material Section \ref{sec:main_thm_proof}]{hansonwright,rudelson2013hanson}.
+One such extension, for vectors with the \emph{convex concentration} property, was recently obtained in \cite{adamczak}.